Wait, That's the Reasoning Behind Minnesota's Anti-ICE Lawsuit Against the Federal Governm...

 Even though the Vice President is younger than this writer, it does her good to know we're both getting too old for this stuff.

 But if you were wondering, according to Google, the "six-seven trend" started on social media, and is a "viral internet slang/challenge where people say 'six-seven' while making a distinctive hand motion by alternating palms up and down" when those numbers are heard in public.
-It comes from an old phrase, "at sixes and sevens," which once referred to being confused or "at loose ends."
+It comes from the old phrase "at sixes and sevens," which once meant "confused" or "at loose ends."

-Apparently burger chain In-N-Out was so annoyed with the trend they removed "67" from their ordering system.
+Apparently, burger chain In-N-Out was so annoyed with the trend that they removed "67" from their ordering system.

 Advertisement